 DAY 5 and 6

-We woke up in good spirits and soon ended up in water, because the sea was so inviting and so close it was almost reachable by hand.
-However jumping or diving into water is so much more exciting than going the usual, rather boring way.
-After all, we’re still young and in the past few days some of us rediscovered the child like fun, only possible when with friends.
+We woke up in good spirits and soon ended up in the water, because the sea was so inviting and so close it was almost reachable by hand.
+However jumping or diving into the water is so much more exciting than going the usual, rather boring way.
+After all, we’re still young and in the past few days, some of us rediscovered the childlike fun, only possible when with friends.

 Island Vis – Next Destination

-Vis is arguably the best place to explore, because its relative small size makes it perfect to reach everything quickly and it is absolutely packed with hidden treasures … And it has so much wonders to explore!
+Vis is arguably the best place to explore because its relatively small size makes it perfect to reach everything quickly and it is absolutely packed with hidden treasures … And it has so many wonders to explore!